Graduate Studies in History

 4. Acceptance by the college and/or department concerned.

 Itis within the discretion of the various departments to require the Graduate Record Examination or other qualifying examinations for all applicants.
-[The history department normally requires that all applicants take the general GRE.
+[The history department does not require the GRE but, it is recommended.
 For school teachers who apply for admission to the master’s program in history for the purpose of enhancing their professional performance, the G.R.E. requirement is waived.
 But once admitted, these students are encouraged to pursue the non-thesis track and to accept the M.A. degree as terminal in the graduate program in history at the University of Toledo.]

 International students are invited to apply for admission to the Graduate College.
 In addition to the requirements for regular admission, all students from non-English speaking countries must achieve satisfactory scores on the TOEFL and the aptitude and advanced sections of the Graduate Record Examination.
 [Students who are not native speakers of English and who score below 550 on the TOEFL will not be considered for assistantships in the department of history.
 The department reserves the right to request additional evidence of competence in English.]
 All international students also must demonstrate that they have adequate financial resources for their graduate education before they can be admitted.
 In addition, they are required to have health and accident insurance at the time of registration.